Gustaf Edgren: Värmlandsfilm

 Gustaf Edgren made his film debut in 1921 as a choreographer in the film Värmlänningarna, directed by Erik A. Petschler, in which he also appeared in a minor role.
 Edgren led his folk dance ensemble in traditional dances during the midsummer celebration scenes.
 Critics noted that these dance sequences were particularly memorable and received generous screen time.

 In 1922, he made his directorial debut with Fröken på Björneborg, a film for which he was also responsible for the screenplay and production.
-He made six films with local actors from the amateur theatre in Kristinehamn for his own company Värmlandsfilm before joining Svensk Filmindustri.
+He made six films in Kristinehamn for his own company Värmlandsfilm before joining Svensk Filmindustri.

+In late 1926, between his Värmlandsfilm productions and his move to Svensk Filmindustri, Edgren directed a touring stage revue, Skärgårdsflirt på vift ("Skärgårdsflirt on the Road"), based on the popular Stockholm revue Skärgårdsflirt that had been a hit at the Mosebacke variety theatre.
+The tour premiered in Jönköping on New Year's Eve 1926 and starred Fridolf Rhudin, reprising the comic role he had played in the original Stockholm production.
+Linnéa Spångberg, the future Mrs. Edgren, made her stage debut in the cast.